 How do I know the PrEP sold online is genuine?

 PrEPster and iwantprepnow.co.uk have worked with sexual health doctors to undertake Therapeutic Drug Monitoring (TDM) tests on people who have bought and used PrEP from the websites featured on iwantprepnow.
 Recent research reported the results of over 200 of those tests – and found no evidence that the drugs are not genuine.
 In summer 2018 PrEPster undertook tests on PrEP bought from six major suppliers and found no evidence of fake PrEP.

 If you live in the UK it is legal to buy and import PrEP as long as it is for personal use.
 It is strongly recommended that no more than three months’ worth (usually up to 3 bottles of 30 pills) is bought at once.

 What if I don’t live in the UK?

 Most online pharmacies won’t deliver to countries where it is illegal to buy and import PrEP.
 However, some people are buying PrEP online using a UK delivery address and then shipping PrEP to their country via a courier service.
 We strongly advice checking local country advise when doing this.

 Other ways of getting PrEP

 Some people are getting PrEP through a private prescription from their doctor.
 This costs around £400 a month.
+Dean Street in London have also started to offer PrEP for £55 a bottle.
 There are reports of people using ‘PEP for PrEP’ or ‘clinic hopping’, and of people buying PrEP informally such as through friends, contacts, or from other informal sources.
 We strongly urge caution in obtaining PrEP from sources that cannot be traced or verified.